It's not too late to submit your application for Spring 2018 (Jan 11, 2018) in the following:

 - Flex MOT (Online/Weekend) in Miami and St. Augustine Request Info

-- Residential MOT in Miami, FL. and Austin, TX Request Info
+- Residential MOT in Miami, FL; St. Augustine, FL and Austin, TX Request Info

 Occupational therapists provide services to individuals of all ages who have physical, developmental, emotional and/or social deficits.
 Because of these conditions, individuals need specialized assistance in learning functional skills which enable them to live independent, productive and satisfying lives.
 This degree program utilizes state-of-the-art campus facilities with innovative technology to deliver a student-centered curriculum.